sharonido/Delphi_GStreamer/README.md

 https://gstreamer.freedesktop.org/documentation/tutorials/index.html?gi-language=c<br>
 Each sub-directory follows a tutorial.
 That is, example1 directory follows tutorial 1, example2 follows tutorial 2, and so on.
 In some sub-directories there are more then one example.
-Some examples use a console program. some example (with a "W" in their name) use VCL with a delphi Tpanel as an output for rendering the video.
+Some examples use a console program.
+Some examples (with a "W" in their name) use VCL with a delphi Tpanel as an output for rendering the video.